 - 1. On July 2, 2009, the Company filed with the Commission an application for rate increases for its Anthem Water District, Sun City Water District, Anthem-Agua Fria Wastewater District, Sun City Wastewater District, and Sun City West Wastewater District. - 2.
 Intervention in this matter was granted to RUCO; Anthem; PORA; W.R.
 Hansen; the WUAA; the Resorts; the Town of Paradise Valley; the Anthem Golf and Country Club; Marshall Magruder; DMB; Mashie, LLC dba Corte Bella Golf Club; Larry D. Woods; and Philip H. Cook. - 3.
 On January 6, 2011, the Commission issued Decision No. 72047 in these dockets.
-Decision No. 72047 left the dockets open for the sole purpose of considering the design and implementation of stand-alone revenue requirements and rate designs for separate Anthem

-Company, Anthem, RUCO and Staff during the Open Meeting at which Decision No. 72047 was considered.
-Decision No. 72047 ordered the Company to file, by April 1, 2011, an application supporting consideration of stand-alone revenue requirements and rate designs for separate Anthem Wastewater and Agua Fria Wastewater districts, and made the rates approved for the Anthem-Agua Fria Wastewater district interim, subject to change pursuant to a Commission determination on the Company's April 1, 2011 filing.186
+Decision No. 72047 left the dockets open for the sole purpose of considering the design and implementation of stand-alone revenue requirements and rate designs for separate Anthem Wastewater and Agua Fria Wastewater districts as provided in the settlement reached by the Company, Anthem, RUCO and Staff during the Open Meeting at which Decision No. 72047 was considered.
+Decision No. 72047 ordered the Company to file, by April 1, 2011, an application supporting consideration of stand-alone revenue requirements and rate designs for separate Anthem Wastewater and Agua Fria Wastewater districts, and made the rates approved for the Anthem-Agua